 Dennis has considerable practical experience in conducting investigations and inquiries for both the Australian Government and for the ACT Government.
 In February 2013 Dennis was appointed by CSIRO as an independent investigator for allegations of workplace bullying and other unreasonable behaviour.
 In 2011/2012 Dennis was a co-leader of the Review of Allegations of Sexual and Other Abuse in Defence for report to the Minister for Defence.

-Dennis was named Best Lawyers® 2015 Canberra Government "Lawyer of the Year", 2014 Canberra Regulatory Practice "Lawyer of the Year", 2013 Canberra Public Law "Lawyer of the Year" and 2011 Canberra Government "Lawyer of the Year".
+Dennis was named Best Lawyers® 2015 Canberra Government "Lawyer of the Year", 2014 and 2018 Canberra Regulatory Practice "Lawyer of the Year", 2013 Canberra Public Law "Lawyer of the Year" and 2011 Canberra Government "Lawyer of the Year".
 He has also been listed in Best Lawyers® as one of Australia's leading lawyers in the Government Practice, Intellectual Property Law, Public Law and Regulatory Practice categories.

 - Co-leader, Review of Allegations of Sexual and Other Abuse in Defence (2011) for report to the Minister of Defence and the Department of Defence;